sibivel/puddle/README.md

 If the number of live snakes drops too low, new snakes are spawned randomly.

 ---

-Starts with an empty canvas that is initialized in src/index.ts.

 Develop locally using `yarn start` and going to `localhost:3000`